-I am honored to have served as the State Representative for House District 91 since 1992.
-During that time I have represented Hoosiers from all walks of life.
+I am honored to serve as the state representative for House District 91.
+During my time at the Statehouse, I have represented Hoosiers from all walks of life.
 House District 91 includes portions of Marion and Hendricks counties.

 I am always glad to hear the views of the citizens I represent.
 Please feel free to contact me with any thoughts, questions or concerns that you may have about state government.